 The NOAA Marine Debris Program offers several nationwide, competitive funding opportunities for marine debris projects.
-These include: removal grants, education and outreach grants, and research grants.
+These include: removal, prevention, and research grants.

 Community-based Marine Debris Removal Grants

-The Marine Debris Program offers funding that supports locally driven, community-based marine debris prevention and removal projects.
+The Marine Debris Program offers funding that supports locally driven, community-based marine debris removal projects.
 These projects benefit coastal habitat, waterways, and wildlife including migratory fish.

 The NOAA MDP offers funding to support activities to educate the public about the issue of marine debris that: 1) encourage changes in behavior to reduce and address marine debris; 2) develop and implement activities to reduce and prevent marine debris working with students, teachers, industries, and the public, and, 3) engage the public in active, personal participation (e.g. a small-scale shoreline cleanup with students or other hands-on activities, etc.).
 This grant’s purpose is to involve audiences in measurable behavior changing activities and limit the increase of marine debris in the world's oceans.